LinkedIn Guide

 Another reason you might be unable to connect on LinkedIn is getting blocked by the person you’re trying to connect with.

 You might wonder, "Why on earth would someone block me on LinkedIn?"
-Well, it’s quite rare that someone blocks you on Linkedin
+Well, it’s quite rare for someone to block you on LinkedIn

 But even if they did, it can happen for various reasons.